How To Improve Immune Function With Diet & Lifestyle Changes

 Did you know that blood shows lab evidence of a lowered immune system within 30 minutes of eating simple sugars (like glucose, refined sugar, and fructose) and causes a 50% reduction in your white blood cells’ abilities to kill germs?
 White blood cells are your “army” cells that fight off germs.
 This effect is most noticeable 2 hours after ingestion, but is still present 5 hours later!
 Keeping blood sugar levels healthy has been shown to improve immune system activity.

-6. Fresh air and moderate daily exercise
+6. Moderate daily exercise

 MOVEMENT IS MEDICINE - Your body is meant to move, simple as that.